 Welcome to my website.
 As a brief overview about me, I enjoy programming, gaming, working out, Mathematics, and basically anything relating to Linux and computers.
 I’m originally from a more rural area but am currently a college at Liberty University studying Computer Science with a Cyber Security cognate and a minor in Mathematics.
 I have programming experience in C++, Python, Java, Bash, and some PHP and am also very involved with the Cyber Security programs at Liberty.
 I am members of both the Mid-Atlantic Collegiate Cyber Defense Competition team and the Cyber Defense Club at Liberty.
-I help out often at my local church and with my local 4-H program, which is where I made most of my functional applications prior to starting college.
 You can see some of my work below and also my contact information in case you want to reach out to me in some way.

 Record is a small python program I wrote to enable audio recording from the command line on Windows where it is difficult to find such a program.